alpauna/ESPHome-Goodman-Furnace-Controller/README.md

-# ESPHome Goodman Funace Controller
+# ESPHome Goodman Furnace Controller
 ## Why?
 Actually, it was way crazy but working from home I am sick of hearing the old controller relays.
 This board uses triacs to accomplish what the old relays did.
 ODC much anyway I learned so much with this board so I also wanted to share and keep for prosperity.
 Also, maybe someone will find this interesting or useful in other endeavors related to climate controls.
 ## Info